about me

 upcoming & recent talks

 If you're a nice person who likes philosophy, then we're already friends.
 (And if you're queer, then we're already family!)
-Here's your invitation to some friendly philosophy chatter at some upcoming talks!
+Below are some recent talks I gave.
+Thanks to all who came!

 If you're a nice person who likes philosophy, then we're already friends.
 (And if you're queer, then we're already family!)
-Here's your invitation to some friendly philosophy chatter at some upcoming talks!
+Below are some recent talks I gave.
+Thanks to all who came!

 "Mapping Approaches to Ethicist Engagement: The VIPER Framework"